willyliu/rtl8812au/README.rst

 Experimental build of driver-5.1.5 branch from uminokoe/rtl8812AU, with some patches from diederikdehaas/rtl8812AU to build it on ArchLinuxARM.

-For ArchLinuxARM PKGBUILDs of module from this repo for Raspberry Pi 2/3 (armv7h) and ODROID-C2 (aarch64), applies the patches:

-- patch < Makefile.enable-rpi.patch
-- patch < Makefile.enable-odc2.patch

 Note that I'm not supporting or developing this driver here, just collected a bunch of ad-hoc patches from different sources for my own purposes.